broketech/okrobot/README.md

 # okrobot
 ## A twitter bot, striving to be modular and useful as possible.

+## This bot is fairly defunct becasue of breaking api changes.

 If you are def totes not a furry, this is the bot that affirms this fact: https://github.com/broketech/recluse/